 While it may seem obvious, the first step to take if your hearing aid is not working is to check that it’s on!
 To do this, you’ll need to establish that your hearing aid has a working battery.

 If you’re not sure whether the battery is charged or not, try a new battery and see if you hear a chime when the battery door shuts.
 Changing the battery is one of the easiest methods of hearing aid repair.

-If you’re sure that the hearing aid is on and the battery is working properly, checked the tubing and the earmold to make sure there is no wax or moisture clogging up your hearing aid.
+If you’re sure that the hearing aid is on and the battery is working properly, check the tubing and the earmold.
+Make sure there is no wax or moisture clogging up your hearing aid.